elasticsearchfr/hands-on/README.md

 We will ask for the first 100 results of "HEINEKEN pale^3".
 Let's see in logger how scoring order results.
 We also want to "highlight" some fields: colour and brand to see how it appears in the JSon raw output.

-### Multi Search - multi_Search()
+### Multi search - multi_Search()

-We just want to test the multi search API.
-With multi search, we can run more than one search in a single call.
+We want to run two queries at once:

+ * The first query is a queryString with "pale".
+We want only one result.
+ * The second query is a matchQuery on "brand" with "HEINEKEN".
+We want only one result.

+### Fuzzy search - fuzzySearch()

+We want to build Fuzzy Query and we want to find heinezken (mispelling).

 Test 3: Analyzing documents with facets